smirarab/sepp/tutorial/sepp-tutorial.md

 Windows need to either use cygwin (<http://www.cygwin.com/>), or a Ubuntu virtual machine image we have created.

+** No setup-up Greengrenes version:** on [this page](sepp-package/) you can find a version of SEPP that doesn't require installation and comes prepackaged ready to add taxa to the greenness dataset.

 Installing on a Linux/MAC Machine
 -----------------------------